karlseguin/pg.zig/readme.md

 Executes the query with arguments, returns the number of rows affected, or null.
 Should not be used with a query that returns rows.

 ### query(sql: []const u8, args: anytype) !Result
-Executes the query with arguments, returns a result.
+Executes the query with arguments, returns a result. `deinit`, and possibly `drain`, must be called on the returned `Result`.

 ### queryOpts(sql: []const u8, args: anytype, opts: Conn.QueryOpts) !Result
 Same as `query` but takes options: